aycabta/ackermann/README.md

 Ackermann
 =========

-Some implementations of Ackermann function
+Some implementations of Ackermann functiol.

-each languages
+Each Languages
 --------------

 ### Ruby